ma1526763/ZILLOW_DATA_MINER/README.md

 # ZILLOW WEBSITE IS ONE OF THE LARGEST USA PROPERTY SITES WHERE YOU CAN SALE/RENT/PUCHASE HOUSES

-MY CODE EXTRACT DATA FROM ZILLOW SITE USING SELENIUM AND BS4 YOU ArE ALLOweD TO plAce Url of zillow webiste it will extract data from that state, city etc.
+MY CODE EXTRACT DATA FROM ZILLOW SITE USING SELENIUM AND BS4 YOU ArE ALLOweD TO plAce Url of zillow webiste it will extract data from that state, city etc
 ![extracting](https://user-images.githubusercontent.com/56760923/220932323-da1965b2-0da0-4ddc-9226-bb7f72aa78a0.PNG)